-IPs are currently used to deliver, review and record provision.
-They are reviewed at least twice a year together with teachers, parents and support staff working as a team.
+ISPs are currently used to deliver, review and record provision.
+They are reviewed once a term together with teachers, parents and support staff working as a team.
+These are working documents that are used throughout the year.

 Monitoring the Effectiveness of the Policy